timknight/middleman-ethos/README.markdown

 ## Planned To-Do

 Currently I'm using Bootstrap here, but my plan is to move further away from Bootstrap while creating more of a OOCSS model and using Neat or Susy for the grid system.
-Stay too for continued updates.
+Stay tuned for continued updates.